aysh34/aysh34/README.md

 ## Let's Connect

-I'm open to **Research Assistant and Teaching Assistant opportunities** in Machine Learning, NLP, and Computer Vision.
-Feel free to reach out!
+I am actively seeking Research opportunities in Machine Learning, NLP, and Computer Vision, and am also open to project collaborations.
+Please feel free to connect with me.

 📧 **Email:** ayeshasaleem853@gmail.com